-The Financial Product is not taking into consideration the criteria of the EU Taxonomy environmental objectives.
-The Financial Product is not considering the 'do not significant harm criteria' of the EU Taxonomy.
+The Financial Product does not take into consideration the criteria of the EU Taxonomy environmental objectives.
+The financial Product is not considering the "do not significantly harm" criteria of the EU Taxonomy.

 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy 3?